pagesource/quality-control/packages/stylint-config/readme.md

 ### Usage

-#### Like you will do normally with eslint, this package is nothing else just a wrapper. - For just linting and to see the report, run:
+#### Like you will do normally with stylelint, this package is a wrapper. - For just linting and to see the report, run:

 ```
-eslint path/to/folder
+stylelint path/to/folder

 ```

 For linting and autofix the problems, run:

 ```
-eslint --fix path/to/folder
+stylelint --fix path/to/folder

 ```